Feed capacity is 67 pounds, over a sack of feed!

 If a flock is well established there will be a pecking order and you can go as high as 30 birds per large or extra large poultry feeder as long as you don’t mind a few less eggs per week

 There will be only one version of the extra large feeder, an exterior soft close version.
-Sometimes around the end of the year they will be available for sale.
+The first shipment of extra large feeders will arrive the second week in February.

 One piece steel bar treadle with an attached distant and narrow treadle which gives the maximum amount of rat proofing.
 This feeder isn’t designed for for smaller birds due to the increased door width and extra counterweight.